spot_img

 AI image generated by Google Gemini

-At its territorial peak, around 480 BCE, the Achaemenid Empire ruled an estimated 49.4 million people out of a world population of roughly 112.4 million — approximately 44% of every human alive.
-No empire before or since has governed a larger share of humanity.
+At its maximum territorial extent around 480 BCE, the Achaemenid Empire ruled an estimated 49.4 million individuals out of a total global population of approximately 112.4 million; roughly 44% of all humans alive.
+No empire before or since has ruled a greater percentage of humanity.

 12. Han Dynasty (206 BCE–220 CE)